 - What associations are created in your own imagination through 'reading' the pictures?

 - What is the relationship between the image and the text?

-To create a strong and vibrant sophisticated picture book collection in your school library you need a mix of great titles.
+To create a strong and vibrant sophisticated picture book collection in your school library you need a mix and range of great titles.
 Include a selection of relevant titles from the much loved classic sophisticated picture book authors and a larger selection of titles from the exciting new authors emerging in this genre.
-This mix will ensure you have a great range and balance of titles.

 The National Library has a large and comprehensive collection of sophisticated picture books.
-This includes many classic titles, along with the latest publications.
-All titles are recommended for school use and can be borrowed by teachers, librarians, home educators and teacher trainees.
 Check the National Library of New Zealand catalogue for individual titles and authors.